flynn/flynn/docs/content/faq/how-can-i-deploy-a-docker-image.md

     }
 ```

-Flynn requires the Docker Docker image's registry URL to install.
+Flynn requires the Docker image's registry URL.
 The easiest way to get this is to pull the image from the Docker registry and print its ID using the Docker CLI.

     $ docker pull memcached
     $ docker images --no-trunc|grep memcached